 \subsection{Outline of the paper}

-In Section~\ref{sec::recall}, we give a brief introduction to algebraic operads and Gr\"obner bases for them.
-In particular, Subsections~\ref{sec::nonsym_background} and ~\ref{sec::sym_background} contain detailed description of monomials in free non-symmetric and symmetric operads respectively.
+In Section~\ref{sec::recall}, we give a brief introduction to algebraic operads and Gr\"obner bases.
+Subsections~\ref{sec::nonsym_background} and ~\ref{sec::sym_background} contain a detailed descriptions of monomials in free non-symmetric and symmetric operads respectively.

 In Section~\ref{sec::nonsym}, we illustrate our ideas in the simpler case of non-symmetric operads.
 In Subsection~\ref{sec::many_relations}, we begin to prove Theorem~\ref{th-nonsym-intro} by finding an algebraic relation for the generating series of an arbitrary non-symmetric operad with a finite Gr\"obner basis.
-Our proof is based on considering of the principal ideals with bounded degree (or level) of generators in the finitely presented monomial operad.
-We provide an algorithm to construct a system of polynomial relations of the form $y_i = F_i(y_1, \dots, y_N)$ with $i$ goes from $1$ to $N$ for the generating functions $y_1, \dots, y_N$ of these ideals.
-In Subsections~\ref{sec::few_relations} and~\ref{sec::homology_algorithm}, we give two other versions of this algorithm optimized for the case of few relations and for the case of simple structure of relations, respectively.
-Since the generating series of the operad itself is a linear combination of some $y_i$, we deduce in Subsection~\ref{sec:alg_eq_nonsym} that the latter generating series does satisfy an algebraic equation.
-Then we discuss a bound for the degree of the equation.
+Our proof is based on considering the principal ideals with bounded degree of generators in a finitely presented monomial operad.
+We provide an algorithm to construct a system of polynomial relations of the form $y_i = F_i(y_1, \dots, y_N)$ for the generating functions $y_1, \dots, y_N$ of these ideals.
+In Subsections~\ref{sec::few_relations} and~\ref{sec::homology_algorithm}, we give two other versions of this algorithm optimized for few relations and for a simple structure of relations, respectively.
+Since the generating series of the operad itself is a linear combination of some $y_i$, we deduce in Subsection~\ref{sec:alg_eq_nonsym} that the latter generating series satisfy an algebraic equation.
+Then we discuss a bound for the degree of this equation.
 In Subsection~\ref{sec::nonsum_const_growth}, we investigate the case of operads with subexponential growth of the dimensions of its components and prove the first part of Theorem~\ref{th:intro_slow_growth}.